How long does it take to get a personal loan?

 Amy Boyington

-Amy Boyington is a freelance writer specializing in education, personal finance, and financial literacy.
-Since launching her writing business in 2016, she has helped more than 100 clients build their digital content databases through blogs, informational guides, and copywriting.
-Her work has also been featured in publications like Forbes Advisor and Homeowner.
+Amy Boyington is a freelance writer, specializing in education, personal finance, and financial literacy.
+Her work has been featured by Forbes Advisor and Homeowner.

 Edited by Savannah Plasch